marwaigb/pythonApp/README.md

 # pythonApp
 #insrtruction for running via Dockerfile

-the code in env\ folder
+the code in env/ folder

 docker build -t bitcoin .